 This peak is not in the book.
 Judi Steciak, Carl Hamke and Derek Percoski have provided the route information found below.
 Also, use the link below to read Rick Baugher’s trip report.
 Updated August 2019

-Andromeda Is located on the rugged ridge line that includes Pegasus and Altair peaks.
-Pegasus sits in between these two.
+Andromeda is located on a rugged ridge that includes Pegasus Peak and Altair Peak.
+Pegasus sits between these two peaks.
 USGS Standhope Peak

 South Face, Class 3 by Judi Steciak and Carl Hamke

 Hike up Surprise Valley until you’re directly in line with the summit.
-[Alternately, you reach this point from the Broad Canyon Trailhead, by taking the trail up and over the Altair/Standhope saddle.]
+Alternately, you can reach this point from the Broad Canyon trailhead, by taking the trail up and over the Altair Peak/Standhope Peak saddle.
 This would be difficult to tell without a modern gadget, so if you’re not using one I’d advise bringing the route photo.
-Ascend the gully directly up the west face as shown in Photo 1.
+Ascend the gully directly up the West Face as shown in Photo 1.

-At the fork I chose to go right (red line) and do more scrambling.
+At the fork, I chose to go right (red line) and do more scrambling.
 The most difficult spots I encountered involved committing to a 5-foot ledge.
-Around 11,200’ I chose to veer south for a more direct path to the summit, but you could also proceed to the top of the gully and work your way to the summit from there.
+Around 11,200 feet, I chose to veer south for a more direct path to the summit, but you could also proceed to the top of the gully and work your way to the summit from there.

-The West Face route of Andromeda is 15 miles with 4700′ gain as an out-and-back.
-The loop shown in the below was 16 miles 5500′ gain.
+The West Face Route of Andromeda is 15 miles with 4,700 feet of elevation gain round trip.
+The loop shown in the map below is 16 miles with 5,500 feet of elevation gain.

-In August 2019, I traversed between Andromeda and Pegasus Peak using to opposing faces rather than the ridge.
-The routes I used to connect the peaks were nothing special, butit’s doable for a climber willing to make a long day out if it.
+In August 2019, I traversed between Andromeda and Pegasus Peak using two opposing faces rather than the ridge.
+The routes I used to connect the peaks were nothing special, but it’s doable for a climber willing to make a long day out if it.

 North Face, Class 3 by Derek Percoski

-The north face of Andromeda is passable just east of the north ridge, though the route involves a lot of loose dirt and is not recommended for an ascent path.
-The remainder of the north face provides solid rock but is of unknown difficulty.
+The North Face of Andromeda is passable just east of the North Ridge, though the route involves a lot of loose dirt and is not recommended as an ascent path.
+The remainder of the North Face provides solid rock but is of unknown difficulty.

 Additional Notes by Derek Percoski

 In August 2019, I traversed between Andromeda and Pegasus Peak.
-Of The route I used to connect the peaks were nothing special, but I think the west face of Andromeda is the best way to climb that peak.
+The route I used to connect the peaks was nothing special, but I think the West Face of Andromeda is the best way to climb that peak.
 Solid rock, nothing sketchy, and cuts off two miles each way.
 It’s also a great opportunity to make a loop and experience more of the area, by approaching from Surprise Valley and exiting via Left Fork Fall Creek.